-County Board members or appointed officials shall not be eligible to participate on a committee or panel charged with making purchasing recommendations/decisions if the member or official, or his or her family member, has a financial interest in the purchasing decision.
+County Board members or appointed officials shall not be eligible to participate on a committee or panel charged with making purchasing recommendations/decisions if the member or official, or his or her spouse or immediate-family member, has a financial interest in the purchasing decision.

-County Board members or appointed officials shall not be eligible to participate on acommittee or panel charged with making hiring recommendations/decisions if the member or official is the family member of the candidate, has a personal relationship with the candidate or may have a financial interest in the employment decision.
+County Board members or appointed officials shall not be eligible to participate on a committee or panel charged with making hiring recommendations/decisions if the member or official is the spouse or immediate family member of the candidate, has a personal relationship with the candidate or may have a financial interest in the employment decision.